snowplow-archive/snowplow.github.com/_posts/2015-07-11-aws-lambda-nodejs-example-project-0.1.0-released.md

 __I got credentials error running the `grunt` command:__

-* Answer - This project requires configuration of AWS Credentials:

-Read more about ![AWS credentials][http://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html]:
+This project requires configuration of AWS credentials.
+Read more about ![AWS credentials] [aws-creds]; configure your AWS credentials using the AWS CLI like so:

 {% highlight bash %}
 $ aws configure